TiraelSedai/RaterBot/README.md

 Simple bot that allows to upvote and downvote photos, videos and overall text messages, e.g. memes.

 ### Automatic download
-It also downloads videos from [TikTok](https://www.tiktok.com/) to Telegram automatically.
+It also downloads videos from TikTok, VK, Reddit & Instagram automatically.
+In order to download from Reddit 18+ or Insta consistently, add cookies extracted using [this plugin](https://github.com/rotemdan/ExportCookies) to db/cookies.txt.

 ## Usage
 ### Hosted by me